 - Performing billing and collections

-Hi!
-My name is Rich Harrington and welcome to this class on Video Budgeting, which will also work for other creative type projects like photography or design.
-In the class today we're going to explore a lot of different techniques that are used when creating accurate budgets.
-The thing here is kind of interesting: everybody likes getting money, but nobody likes having actually do the budgets that it takes to build the project out.
-What I'd like you to think about throughout this process is that with a methodical approach you can accurately estimate the time, then assign reasonable cost, and put together a package that the client is actually willing to accept.
+- Hi, my name's Rich Harrington, and welcome to this class on video budgeting, which will also work for other creative type projects like photography or design.
+In the class today, we're gonna explore a lot of different techniques that are used when creating accurate budgets.
+The thing here is kinda interesting.
+Everybody likes getting money, but nobody likes having to actually do the budgets that it takes to build the project out.
+What I'd like you to think about throughout this process is that with a methodical approach, you can accurately estimate the time, then assign reasonable cost and put together a package that the client is actually willing to accept.

-Now most of you are familiar with me as a software trainer.
+Now, most of you are familiar with me as a software trainer.
 You've read books I've produced or watched online video training.
 What many of you may not realize is that I actually have a pretty extensive background in business.
-I've run my own company for more than a decade, and prior to that I've worked at television stations, advertising and PR firms, and other video postproduction companies.
-I've also been a magazine publisher and web publisher along the way.
-Now to balance this out, years ago I learned that I needed to reprogram my creative brain.
+I've run my own company for more than a decade and prior to that, I've worked at television stations, advertising and PR firms, and other video post-production companies.
+I've also been a magazine publisher and a web publisher along the way.
+Now, to balance this out years ago, I learned that I needed to reprogram my creative brain.